ivucica/glict/trunk/glict/readme.txt

 This library provides a very simple C++ interface which uses few very simple functions to set up the interface and to manage it.

+\note Currently font output functions are depending upon GLUT.
+This is a
+      to-be-fixed.

 \section Usage

 All the user interface controls are C++ classes derived from glictContainer